Productivity tip #14: Start your day ahead of everyone else.

 If it takes me less time than you to shower, dress, and otherwise prepare for the day, I will have more free time than you.
 With that free time, I will have the opportunity to accomplish more, and over the long term, if this disparity persists, I will probably crush you.

 It’s that simple.
 The more minutes you have available in the day, the more productive you will be.
-And I guarantee that it takes me less time to shower, dress, and otherwise prepare for the day than you.
+And I guarantee that it takes me less time to shower, dress, and otherwise prepare for the day than it does for you.

 Some statistics: